 This is an introductory Women's, Gender, and Sexuality studies course.
 Women's, Gender, and Sexuality Studies is an interdisciplinary academic field that examines the role of gender and sexuality in shaping society and culture.
 The field centers the lives of women and LGBTQ people who have been historically marginalized in scholarship.
 Taking an interdisciplinary approach, this course will draw on knowledge produced in a variety of fields, from visual arts and history to philosophy, literature, and beyond to understand women's lives and contributions to culture and society.
-We will learn how women have been defined in the West through 19th century science, and how they have defined themselves and organized for justice.
-The class will also explore the ways that differences of race and class among women have caused fractures in feminist movements in different historical moments.
-The course is designed to provide a Women's, Gender, and Sexuality studies lens on our current social and historical context, in particular the recent movements for racial justice, and thus focuses on issues of race and belonging.
-This emphasis builds upon UF's 2020-21 academic year focus on the Black experience, racism and inequity.
-My hope is that the material we enage and the discussions we have will leave you with a more informed and complex understanding of the historical moment we are living through.
-As a scholar of woman, queer, and trans of color studies, this course will reflect my expertise in these areas.
-I believe that we learn best how power in society operates when we center the experiences of those at the margins, and this approach is reflected in the course.
-Content Notice:

-Some of the required materials in this class include explicit depictions and/or descriptions of nudity, sexual acts, and physical violence.
+My hope is that the material we engage and the discussions we have will leave you with a more informed and complex understanding of the world.
+As a scholar of woman and queer of color studies this course will reflect my expertise in these areas.
+Content Notice: Some of the required materials in this class include explicit depictions and/or descriptions of nudity, sexual acts, and physical violence.
 Some materials describe or depict experiences of sexual, gender-based, and race-based trauma.
 I have assigned these works to facilitate learning on women's lives, gender, and sexuality.
 If you believe engagement with these materials would likely cause you significant discomfort it may be in your interest to drop the course.
 Our learning objectives include: